 Continue ascending towards the head of West Lost Trail Creek drainage.
 An additional 1-mile climb will lead to the Continental Divide Scenic Trail.
 Be careful and ready your strength as the last 0.5 miles to Continental Divide is undefined and needs a sharp and steep climb.
 Don’t worry, the wonderful views of the Pole Mountain in this area will make all the effort worth it.

 You can also occasionally see bighorn sheep along Pole Mountain, while domestic sheep are seen grazing along Continental Divide.
 While navigating the trail, pay close attention to the post markings, stock boundary signs, and cairns to be able to follow the trail easier.
 West Lost Trail Creek also provides the shortest access to Cataract Lake from the Rio Grande River Drainage.

 For those hoping to camp, Lost Trail Campground is located Southwest of Creede on Forest Road 520.
 There are also good camping places available in the upper 4 miles of the trail.
 Keep in mind that the trail is muddy during the rainy season so it’s best used from May to September.

 Tips for West Lost Trail

-From Creede, Colorado travel 20 miles South West on Highway 149.
+From Creede, travel 20 miles South West on Highway 149.
 Turn left and travel 16.5 miles on Forest Road 520 to the Lost Creek trailhead.
-Hike for another 1.75 miles, the West Lost Trail start there.
+Hike for another 1.75 miles, the West Lost Trail starts there.